datasulis/bath-house-prices/data/README.md

 blog posts, etc. It should not be taken to be authoritative.
 Either use the scripts to generate a current version of visit [the Land Registry website][2].

-This data covers the transactions received at land Registry in the period 1st February 2012 to 28th February 2012.
+This data covers the transactions received at land Registry in the period 1st February 2012 to 31st June 2012.

 The data has been published under the [Open Government License][3].
 Crown copyright 2012.